eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.ecosystem.md

 ### Participant Agent Systems

 [=Participants=] will run one or more agent systems that interact in the dataspace.
-These systems may offer data catalogs, perform data transfers, or provide application functionality.
-A [=participant=] may run the following identity-related agents.
-Note that this is a logical description and may not represent an actual deployment topology.
+These systems MAY offer data catalogs, perform data transfers, or provide application functionality.
+A [=participant=] MAY run the following identity-related agents.
+Note that this is a logical description and MAY not represent an actual deployment topology.

 <dfn data-lt="sts | Secure Token Service">Security Token Service (STS).</dfn>